rojaslabteam-rgb/easybreedeR/paper/paper.md

 # Acknowledgements

-The authors thank the JOSS editorial team for providing clear publishing guidelines.
+The authors thank the JOSS editorial team for providing clear publis

-# References